Pi-hils/spotiPhyte-1/README.md

 ```

 - You can setup and input your own client crendentials by visiting [spotify developer](https://developer.spotify.com/dashboard/login). <br>
-- On your spotify developer, click <strong>Edit Setting</strong> and change your redirect to http://localhost:3000.<br>
+- On your spotify developer, click <strong>Edit Setting</strong> and change your redirect to http://localhost:3000/callback <br>
 - Once you have the credentials, paste the client_id and client_secret next to the correct variable in script.js